rshuklauab/Systems-Programming-Lab-1/README.md

 1 gcc: The compiler command.

-2 odd_or_even.c: The C source code file.
+2 odd_even.c: The C source code file.
-3 -o odd_or_even: Specifies the name of the output executable.
+3 -o odd_even: Specifies the name of the output executable.

 After running the command, an executable file named odd_even will be generated in the same directory.